nstraub/injectjs/README.md

 simply download inject.js from the source tree and include it into your html page(s)

+> **Note:** InjectJS depends on Lodash ([https://lodash.com/](https://lodash.com/)).
+You can probably use it with underscore as well, but the framework is developed and test using Lodash, so there are no assurances.

 ## Tests

 InjectJS comes with a test suite that fully unit-tests the code. to run it, do the following: